-The GX8 isn’t perhaps the trendiest mirrorless camera, as Sony’s Alpha cameras seem to be the bestsellers at the moment.
-After testing various mirrorless cameras over the past year, I was initially eying a Sony Alpha 6300 as well, but I ultimately went with the GX8 instead.
+The GX8 isn’t perhaps the trendiest mirrorless camera at the moment, with other systems talked about with much more regularity (including Sony’s Alpha cameras).
+After testing various mirrorless cameras over the past year, I was initially eying a Sony Alpha 6300, but ultimately went with the GX8 instead.

 While the Sony 6000+ series, Fuji X-T2, Olympus PEN-F and Panasonic GX8 (to name a few close competitors) all have different pros and cons, the GX8 has a few compelling advantages, especially for travel photography.